TigerResearch/TigerBot/README_en.md

 ## News

 TigerBot is a multi-language and multitask LLM.
-We evaluate our MVP model on public NLP datasets and find that our model reach 96% of performance of OpenAI InstructGPT at the same model size.
-We opensource our explorations as following:
+We evaluated our MVP model on public NLP datasets and found that our model reached 96% of performance of OpenAI InstructGPT at the same model size.
+We hereby open-source our explorations as following:

 - Model：TigerBot-7B, TigerBot-7B-base，TigerBot-180B (research version),
 - Code: